WeWork throws in the towel on its ill-fated IPO

-(Reuters) - WeWork’s parent The We Company said on Monday it will file to withdraw its initial public offering, a week after the SoftBank-backed office-sharing startup ousted founder Adam Neumann as its chief executive officer.
+(Reuters) - WeWork’s parent The We Company on Monday filed to withdraw its initial public offering, a week after the SoftBank-backed office-sharing startup ousted founder Adam Neumann as its chief executive officer.

+The company’s high-yield bond price slid to a record low after the move was announced earlier in the day.

-The decision to abandon the IPO marks the conclusion of a tumultuous few weeks for the office-sharing firm, which failed to excite investors who raised concerns about its burgeoning losses and a business model that involves taking long-term leases and renting out spaces for a short term.
+The scrapping of the IPO marks the conclusion of a tumultuous few weeks for the office-sharing firm, which failed to excite investors who raised concerns about its burgeoning losses and a business model that involves taking long-term leases and renting out spaces for a short term.

-Furthermore, experts pointed out that removing Neumann from the CEO role and addressing governance issues was not enough, and that such a business model was unlikely to thrive during an economic downturn.
+Furthermore, experts pointed out that removing Neumann from the CEO role and addressing governance issues were not enough, and that such a business model was unlikely to thrive during an economic downturn.

-According to the IPO prospectus it filed earlier in September, We Company had cash and cash equivalents of roughly $2.5 billion (2.04 billion pounds) as of June 30.
+According to the IPO prospectus it filed earlier in September, We Company had cash and cash equivalents of roughly $2.5 billion as of June 30.
 However, while revenue doubled to nearly $1.8 billion in 2018, its losses also more than doubled to $1.9 billion.

 According to two sources familiar with the matter, the company is currently looking to trim its workforce and slow down its expansion in order to burn through less cash and be less dependent on fresh funding.

-The company is in talks to raise fresh funding from investors, including SoftBank Corp (9434.T), the sources added.
+The company is in talks to raise fresh funding from investors, including SoftBank Corp, the sources added.

 SoftBank, which had been pushing WeWork to postpone its IPO and is currently attempting to raise its second $100 billion-plus Vision Fund, is under pressure to assuage key backers of the fund who have raised concerns over the long-term viability of the investment fund.